Braess' Paradoxes in Coupled Power and Transportation Systems: Model

-Under the hood of this definition is six distinct types of derivatives as there are three types of costs and two types of link capacities.
+Under the hood of this definition is six types of derivatives as there are three types of costs and two types of capacities.
 Putting aside $\Phi_\mathrm{C}$, which is obtained by summing the other two cost metrics, we still have four different types of derivatives.
-This leads to the following types of BPs: (a) \emph{Type T-T}: increasing a road capacity increases the transportation social cost, (b) \emph{Type P-P}: increasing a power line capacity increases the power system social cost, (c) \emph{Type T-P}: increasing a road capacity increases the power system social cost, and (d) \emph{Type P-T}: increasing a power line capacity increases the transportation social cost.
-We also define \emph{Type T-C} and \emph{Type P-C} BPs when the coupled system social cost is considered.
+This leads to the following taxonomy of BPs: (a) \emph{Type T-T}: increasing a road capacity increases $\Phi_\mathrm{T}$, (b) \emph{Type P-P}: increasing a power line capacity increases $\Phi_\mathrm{P}$, (c) \emph{Type T-P}: increasing a road capacity increases $\Phi_\mathrm{P}$, and (d) \emph{Type P-T}: increasing a power line capacity increases $\Phi_\mathrm{T}$.
+We also define \emph{Type T-C} and \emph{Type P-C} BPs when $\Phi_\mathrm{C}$ is considered.